-Though they love to be in groups, they do not want to be the center of attention.
+Though they prefer to be in groups, they do not want to be the center of attention.
 They are reserved and quiet, most likely because they like spending much time in their thoughts.
 Goats like to spend money on fashionable things that give them a first class appearance.
 Although goats enjoy spending money on the finer things in life, they are not snobbish.

-If goat people are in mental and emotional good spirits, this should have a positive affect on their physical health.
+If goat people are in mental and emotional good spirits, this should have a positive effect on their physical health.
 Eating fresh and organic produce, and eliminating red meat from their diet when possible, is an effective way to keep healthy.
 They should get out among nature and commune with the great outdoors.
 Fresh air, trees, and sunshine will all do wonders for their health.
-Make sure that goat people have a regular schedule for meals and keep their sleep and waking times consistent.
+Goat people should have a regular schedule for meals and keep their sleep and waking times consistent.

 Best with: Rabbit, Horse or Pig

 There is a popular Chinese folk saying 'Only one out of ten people born in a year of the Goat finds happiness' (十羊九不全), which means most babies born in a year of the Goat are destined for failed marriages, unhappy families, and bad luck.
 Most Chinese people also believe that babies born in a Goat year will grow up to be followers rather than leaders.